Mazotis/Homeserver/README.md

 --detector (to run a ip-pinging server to run events on device presence on wifi - for example mobile phones).
 --threaded (runs light changes on different threads - faster but might be less stable) --notime (ignores the EVENT_HOUR parameter.
-Run events anytime)
+Run events anytime) --webserver PORT (runs a small webserver at given PORT that allows you to control the Lightserver)
 ```
 4) To use HDMI-CEC, connect HDMI cable to a free TV port.